-Unfortunately, divorce in the United States happens on a regular basis.
+As divorce attorneys in Charleston, we know that divorces happen on a regular basis.
 In 2014, divorces and annulments in the US occurred at a rate of 3.2 per 1,000 people.
 Divorce rates for people over the age of 50 doubled from 1990 to 2010.
 One of the biggest aspects of a divorce is addressing how to divide up property and money.
 In South Carolina, how property is divided up is determined by equitable distribution laws.
 If you are older when you get a divorce, you will want to take extra precautions to make sure you come out of the divorce in a good financial situation because you will have fewer years to get back on your feet if you don’t.

 How Judges Divide Up Property in South Carolina